-Philip Hughes observes.
-“In assuming the office of savior and high priest, so far was the Son from exalting and glorifying himself that he accepted it knowing full well that it meant for him the experience of the darkest depth of humiliation, rejection, agony and death.”
+Philip Hughes observes, “In assuming the office of savior and high priest, so far was the Son from exalting and glorifying himself that he accepted it knowing full well that it meant for him the experience of the darkest depth of humiliation, rejection, agony and death.”

-The answer to these questions, and to need of assurance for Christians, is the appointment of Jesus Christ as high priest.
+The answer to these questions, and to need of assurance for Christians, is the reason for the appointment of Jesus Christ as High Priest.
 He has already completed the work of dying for sin.
-He has gone into heaven to offer his sacrificial blood for His people’s sake.
-There He now sits enthroned as priest who ministers on behalf of His people, praying for them, interceding with the Father, and sending the heavenly manna needed to feed and tend to the faith of God’s people.
+He has gone into Heaven to offer His sacrificial blood for His people’s sake.
+There He now sits, enthroned as a priest, who ministers on behalf of His people—praying for them, interceding on their behalf to the Father, and sending the heavenly manna needed to feed and tend to the faith of God’s people.
 What good news this is!
 James Boice sums up the point for us:

 “The reason the saints will persevere is that Jesus has done everything necessary for their salvation.
 Since he has made a perfect atonement for their sin and since God has sworn to accept Jesus’ work, the believer can be as certain that he or she will be in heaven as that Jesus himself is there.”